aws-samples/baseline-environment-on-aws/doc/PipelineDeployment.md

 [View this page in Japanese (日本語)](README_ja.md) | [Back to Repository README](../../README.md)

-As an example of CI/CD with CDK, this document shows how to use sample to deploy CDK Application via CDK pipelines.
+As an example of CI/CD with CDK, this document shows how to use sample to deploy CDK Application via CDK Pipelines.

 CDK Pipelines is a high-level construct library that makes it easy to set up a continuous deployment pipeline for your CDK applications, powered by AWS CodePipeline.
 By building pipelines quickly with CDK pipelines, you can simplify application development and focus on areas of greater interest.